 • Major carriers like State Farm, Nationwide, Geico, Progressive, Farmers and Allstate offer EV auto insurance.

-• The cost to insure Tesla vehicles is higher than for other EVs or hybrids.
+• The cost of insuring Tesla vehicles is higher than that of other EVs or hybrids.

 How much does electric car insurance cost?

-Make model Annual rates 6-month rates Monthly rates
+Make model Annual rates Six-month rates Monthly rates

 Audi e-tron GT$5,528$2,764$461